Many karate-ka feel stretching is all to do with kicking higher or to prevent the muscles being injured while kicking.

-The following are some of the benefits of a regular stretching program:
+Don’t just stretch for kicks!
+Here are just a few benefits of a regular stretching program:

 - Both aging and inactivity cause our muscles, tendons, and ligaments to shorten over time.
-Stretching helps our muscles to stay long and lithe.
+Stretching helps our muscles to stay long and supple.

 - Stretching relieves muscle tension and tightness and reduces the risk of muscle soreness after exercise.